Cultural Symbols Used in Jewelry and What They Mean

 12. Peace Sign

-turquoise peace sign earrings
+peace sign hoop earrings in different colors

-Peace earrings with turquoise.
+Peace sign hoop earrings.
 See it here.

 Originally a feature in the early campaign for nuclear disarmament, incorporating semaphore (flag) symbols for the letters N and D, the peace sign was quickly adopted by the counterculture movement in the ’60s (where it was generically associated with peace) and has since become firmly linked with a variety of sustainability and animal welfare movements.